 As noted in the introduction to this lesson, the period of rule by judges ends when Samuel anoints the first king of Israel.
 In fact, Samuel anoints the first two kings of Israel each in turn.
 Samuel also acts as the last judge of Israel.
 Read 1 Samuel 1 to find out about Samuel's birth and the unusual promise his mother made to God.
+(Slide 14)

 Which of Elkanah's wives has no children?
-Why does Elkanah give her double portions?
-What topic does Peninnah (rival) keep bringing up to Hannah to provoke her? what topic does reminian (fivar) keep orniging up to framian to provoke her.
-Why does Hannah cry at the temple?
-What will Hannah do with her son, if God gives her a son?
-What does Eli, the priest, think is wrong with Hannah?
+Hannah Why does Elkanah give her double portions?
+He lov es her more What topic does Peninnah (rival) keep bringing up to Hannal has no children то расуске пог. эме Why does Hannah cry at the temple?
+She wants children What will Hannah do with her son, if God gives her a son?
+Give him back to God What does Eli, the priest, think is wrong with Hannah?
+She is drunk robe each year.
+15 The Lord blessed Hannah for her faithfulness and gave her three sons and two daughters.

-Does the Lord give Hannah a son?
+Does the Lord give Hannah a son? yes

 What does Hannah do with the boy after he is weaned?
+Takes him to the temple (Eli)

 In whose care does she place Samuel?
+Eli's

 Children were considered to be fully weaned when they were about three or four years old.
 What a remarkable thing it was that Hannah did.
 Chapter three indicates that Hannah visited Samuel each year when Elkanah went to offer sacrifices for the family.
-She would take him a new robe each year.
-The Lord blessed Hannah for her faithfulness and gave her three sons and two daughters.
+She would take him a new